Arrokoth's Necklace: Discussion

-The fact that Arrokoth consists of two roughly spherical lobes in contact, in contrast to apparently highly prolate 1I/2017 U1 `Oumuamua \citep{Me17}, implies a different origin and history. `Oumuamua may have acquired its shape and been expelled from its parent planetary system during a luminous post-main sequence phase of its star \citep{K18}.
-In contrast, Arrokoth may have been formed and acquired its present configuration when the proto-Solar System was filled with comparatively dense gas out to the Kuiper Belt.
+The fact that Arrokoth consists of two lobes in contact, in contrast to apparently highly prolate 1I/2017 U1 `Oumuamua \citep{Me17,B18,O19}, {suggests} a different origin and history. `Oumuamua may have acquired its shape and been expelled from its parent planetary system during a luminous post-main sequence phase of its star \citep{K18}, {or it could have been tidally elongated during a close, ejecting passage by a forming exo-Jovian planet \citep{B18}.
+In {analogy to the latter possibility}, Arrokoth may have formed and acquired its present configuration within the Kuiper belt when the proto-Solar System was filled with comparatively dense gas {within the first $\sim 10^6\text{--}10^7$ y of the Solar System's existence \citep{R05,M09,R18}}.}

-The process that smoothed the lobes of Arroketh must have ceased before they came into contact, because Arrokoth itself retained the deep cleft between its lobes.
+The process that smoothed the lobes of Arrokoth must have ceased before they came into contact, because Arrokoth itself retained the deep cleft between its lobes.
 If $P_{vap} \gg P_{max}$ before the lobes came into contact, then diffusive transport in the comparatively dense proto-Solar System nebula could have effectively smoothed them in much less than the age of the Solar System.
 The higher temperatures of more insolated convexities and the lower temperatures of more shadowed concavities would round the lobes as matter would preferentially be lost from convexities.
 This process would have been particularly effective in eroding asperities, that are more open to insolation and less closely conductively coupled to the interior.